|1999 | 2000 | 2001 | 2002 | 2003 | 2004 | 2005 | 2006 | 2007 | 2008 | 2009|

 (NPS) Advisory Board unanimously recommended that a complete proposal

-on the W3R® be developed and presented to Congress for final consideration
+on the WRRR be developed and presented to Congress for final consideration

 and vote to be a designated a National Historical trail.

-2003 Oct 11: W3R®-US REORGANIZES: W3R® leaders met in Wilmington DE and authorized a new organizational structure for the W3R®-US that could raise and expend funds for educational and historical purposes as a chartered corporation with a 501(c)3 tax code designation.
+2003 Oct 11: W3R®-US REORGANIZES: Leaders from several of the informal W3R® state groups met in Wilmington DE and authorized a formal organizational structure for the W3R®-US that could raise and expend funds for educational and historical purposes as a state-chartered corporation with a 501(c)3 tax code designation.

-2003 Oct 12: RESEARCH FOR DELAWARE PUBLISHED: Dr. Robert Selig presented his historical and architectural study of the W3R® in Delaware to the state of Delaware and the Delaware Society of the Sons of the American Revolution, who funded the study through a 4:1 matching grant.
+2003 Oct 12: RESEARCH FOR DELAWARE PUBLISHED: Dr. Robert Selig presented his historical and architectural study of the WRRR in Delaware to the state of Delaware and to the Delaware Society of the Sons of the American Revolution.
+These organizations funded the study through a 4:1 matching grant.

 2004 June to October: